It’s time… My favorite time of year. The time where I share big 2022 gardening goals with you.

 From May through September, I garden, and garden, and garden.
 Both indoors and outdoors.
 I write, photograph, and video my gardens and share them here and all-over social media.

-I share more than my big 2020 gardening goals, I share how I have gardened for over 50 years.
+I share more than my big 2022 gardening goals; I share how I have gardened for over 50 years.
 Both indoors and outdoors.
 From planning the garden in March and April to planting in May and harvesting until September.
 Gardening is liberating and fully satisfying.
-Nothing gives us more joy than getting to close to nature as we can and eating off the land.
+Nothing gives us more joy than getting too close to nature as we can and eating off the land.
 Let’s start…

 Getting ready- Planning your first or any garden does not have to be overwhelming.

-As a matter of fact, I have gardened since I was 6 years old.
-My first garden was 2 pots-tomatoes and parsley.
+In fact, I have gardened since I was 6 years old.
+My first garden was two pots-tomatoes and parsley.
 I recommend you start simple too with a couple of your absolute favorite things you love to eat.
 Easy and a sure win to keep you motivated!

 Consider making a timeline.
 Start with what to plant.
 What are your favorite recipes and snacks?
 How much space do you have?
 You can plant indoors or outdoors.
 What zone do you live in?
 Here is a link to the U.S. planting zones: What needs to be planted indoors and what plants should you buy?